Darmstadt's mayor Benz warns of a loss of trust in politics

 "Local authorities shoulder a quarter of all state services, but receive only one seventh of the revenue."

-The general assembly also emphasized the central role of cities in digital transformation , climate protection and mobility, as well as in social services .
-To do justice to all of this, municipal action must be strengthened less bureaucracy and more scope for decision-making
+The general assembly also emphasized the central role of cities in digital transformation, climate protection and mobility, as well as in social services.
+To do justice to all of this, municipal action must less bureaucracy and more scope for decision-making be strengthened

 (DARMSTADT – RED/PSD)